 Operating model specifications

-For the operating models (OMs) we use Stock Synthesis (SS) Version 3.30.10 (Methot and Wetzel 2013; Methot et al. 2018) to simulate age structured populations.
-SS was designed around an approach that relies on the absolute level of catch being known well enough to allow the model to calculate the level of fishing intensity needed to obtain that level of catch conditioned on the model’s current estimate of age-specific population abundance and age-specific selectivity (Methot and Wetzel, 2013).
+The OM was implemented using Stock Synthesis (SS) Version 3.30.10 (Methot and Wetzel 2013; Methot et al. 2018) in order to simulate age structured populations.
+SS assumes that the absolute level of catch is known well enough to allow the model to calculate the level of fishing intensity needed to obtain that level of catch conditioned on the model estimates of age-specific population abundance and selectivity (Methot and Wetzel, 2013).
 Fishing intensity in SS is estimated to match the observed catch; the harvest rate is therefore the total annual catch divided by the total abundance of the exploited biomass.
 Different catch histories thus lead to different exploitation histories, and the different scenarios could affect the performance of a data-limited methods.
-In order to simulate different exploitation histories in each run, we added a random observation error to the catch of 0.1 around the observed catch value for each year.
+In order to simulate different exploitation histories in each run, we added a random observation error to the catch of 0.1 around the observed catch value in each year.

-To condition the OM published life history parameter values (Table 1) reported in formal stock assessments were used (ICCAT, 2014; Crone and Hill, 2015; Thorson and Wetzel, 2015).
-Each population was assumed targeted in a single area, by only one fleet with one selectivity pattern that was logistic and constant through time.
-This controls for any complications presented by having multiple fleets so as to focus on method performance, not model specification.
+To condition the OM published life history parameter values (Table 1) from formal stock assessments were used (ICCAT, 2014; Crone and Hill, 2015; Thorson and Wetzel, 2015).
+Each population was assumed to be targeted in a single area, by only one fleet with a selectivity pattern that was logistic and constant through time.
+This controls for any complications arising from having multiple fleets and allow focus to be on method performance, not model specification.
+Each simulated population began at an unfished biomass and all catch scenarios terminate at the same stock depletion level.
 No indices of abundance were included, but we defined a final stock depletion implemented through the use of a survey index equal to 1 at the beginning of the time series and 0.4 in the last year, so spawning biomass (SB) in the last year is 0.4 SB0 (Cope 2013).
-Each simulated population began at an unfished biomass and all catch scenarios terminate at the same stock depletion level.
 In each OM, all parameters were fixed, except R0 (which allow the model to set the absolute biomass of the population), and annual lognormal recruitment deviations were assumed (Table 1).
-The Beverton–Holt spawner–recruit function was the one used (Beverton and Holt, 1957).
+A Beverton–Holt spawner–recruit function (Beverton and Holt, 1957) was assumed.

-To simulate catch length frequencies, we extracted the expected catch-at-age composition from the SS report file.
-We used the age-length conversion matrix output from SS to assign a distribution of length to each age.
-Summing within a length bin gave the length distribution of the catch.
+To simulate catch length frequencies, the expected age-length key output from SS was used to assign a length distribution to each age.
+Summing within a length bin then gave the length distribution of the catch.
 Length bins were defined at every 2 cm from 30 to 150 cm for Albacore, from 12 to 76 cm for Pacific Chub Mackerel and from 8 to 60 cm for Canary Rockfish.
 To obtain samples of the length composition of the catch to use in the length-based assessment models, 1000 fish/year were drawn using a multinomial distribution from the catch at length, using the probability of being caught at each length bin in each year.

-In summary, we constructed operating models using a factorial design encompassing 9 sets of assumptions.
-The factors were (i) three scenarios of harvest rates (Figure 1 to 3) and (ii) life history with three levels (Table 1).
-For each OM we simulated 100 data sets of harvest rate (U), total biomass (B) and SPR (Figure 1 to 3).
+OMs were generated using a factorial design encompassing 9 factors; namely (i) three scenarios of harvest rates (Figure 1 to 3) and (ii) life history with three levels (Table 1).
+For each OM 100 data sets were simulated for harvest rate (U), total biomass (B) and SPR (Figure 1 to 3).

 Estimation models

-Each catch or length-based method considered and tested is described in detail below:
+Each catch or length-based method evaluated is described in detail below:

 Catch-based data-limited methods